fenetikm/falcon/README.md

 ## Similar default terminal colours

-Sometimes you want to use a colour from the main falcon palette in the terminal.
+Sometimes you want to use a colour from the main Falcon palette in the terminal.
 Sadly that isn't always easy and so what **_is_** easy, is to use a close match from the ANSI 256 palette.

 (Refer to `estilo/palettes/falcon.yml` file for what matches up to what)